doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. Mamaea Awakened.esp

 Ensure that the following mods always load *last* in your load order:
-1. There Can Be Only One.esp
+1. Some of a Kind.esp
 1. What is something that is too long for an ESP name.esp
 1. XE Sky Variations.esp
 1. multipatch.esp